ognalysis/ognalysis.github.io/_posts/2021-11-17-Initial-Post.md

-layout: post
-title: "Initial Post"
-date: YYYY-MM-DD hh:mm:ss -0000
-categories: Testing

-This is an initial test post.
+# This is an initial test post.
 Please pretend I have the slightest clue as to what I'm doing.

+<b>this text might be bold</b>

+<i>This text might be italicized</i>